Return to Our School

 Seren is also very helpful in the classroom, giving equipment out and helping to keep things tidy.
 What an inspiration to us all!

-The Manland Values award for 20th January goes to Phoebe in Year 5!
 Phoebe is a student who works hard in every lesson, week in and week out.
-She shines positivity in Year 5.
+She shines positivity in the class.

 Phoebe is always smiling, enthusiastic and helps to motivate others.
 She always takes care and wants to complete work to a very high standard.
-Mr Brittin has been really impressed with her narrative writing in English and how she challenges herself in Maths lessons.
+Her teacher has been really impressed with her narrative writing in English and how she challenges herself in Maths lessons.
 Phoebe’s growth mindset sees challenges as learning experiences.
 These incredibly high aspirations do not go unnoticed.

 Phoebe is also a wonderful role model to younger years in House assemblies.
 She shares responsible ideas and behaves excellently in each House assembly.
 Keep it up Phoebe!